pvenancio/gifmachine/README.md

 * Create the procedure to delete all gifmachine-on-aws created resources (currently, due to Cloudformation limitations, some resources needed to be created via the AWS CLI, thus not beeing removed if the Cloudformation stack is deleted);
 * Improve monitoring with a ELK stack to ingest gifmachine logs (and analyse, e.g., endpoints usage, most seen gifs, etc.);
 * Create an AWS Lambda function to do an higher application validation within the Blue/Green CodeDeploy deployment;
+* Enable a more secure way to interact with and debug the running processes within the container;
 * Enable deployment on other AWS Regions.

 ## License